Greensted Hall: 1600–1700

 At the beginning of the 17th century, a family named Young appear to have retained it for about forty years, and then to have sold it in 1661, to Robert Hulson, who held it until 1695.

 In the year 1695, Alexander Cleeve, Citizen of London, and Pewterer, purchased the estate of Greensted Hall, at the age of twenty-nine, from the last mentioned Robert Hulson and others having an interest in the sale, together with the Advowson of the living.

 1800–1900

 Major Robert Hutchinson Ord (1789–1828) grew up here from 1799, married Elizabeth Blagrave, and had seven children.
 Daughter Julia Warren Ord (14 August 1824 – 21 April 1914) married George Henry Farr (2 July 1819 – 7 February 1904) on 5 February 1846 and migrated to South Australia in 1854 with George's half-sister Edith Bayley.
 Julia was a noted social worker for whom Adelaide's Julia Farr Centre (previously "Home for Incurables") was named.
 George (later Canon Farr) was St Peter's College's first Head Master.

 1900–2000

-During the third quarter of the twentieth century Greensted Hall was home to the Vienna born industrialist-entrepreneur Dr Georg Tugendhat (1898-1973) and his family.
-The elder of Dr.Tugendhat's children, Christopher, has achieved eminence on his own account, notably as a writer and as a politician in England.
+During the third quarter of the twentieth century Greensted Hall was home to the Vienna born industrialist-entrepreneur Dr Georg Tugendhat (1898–1973), his wife Máire Tugendhat (1910–1994) and their family.